 Method #1: Drilling into the ice sheet

-= mass of the ice column
+= ice column mass

-= density of ice is
+= ice density is

-= height of the ice column
+= ice column height

-= radius of the hole
+= hole radius

-Step #2: Calculate the potential energy.
-In other words, the energy required to lift the entire mass of ice out from the hole.
+Step #2: Calculate the potential energy to lift the entire mass of ice out from the hole.
 We’ll assume the ice column removal will be at a constant speed.
 This way, work isn’t turned into kinetic energy.

 = potential energy

-= mass of the ice column
+= ice column mass

-= gravitational force on Europa is 1.315 m/s²
+= Europa’s gravitational force is 1.315 m/s²

-= height of the ice column
+= ice column height

 Method #2: Melting through the ice sheet

-Step #1: Calculate the energy to raise the temperature of the ice column from -160°C to -75°C
+Step #1: Calculate the energy to raise the temperature of the ice column from -160°C to -75°C.

 = energy required to increase the temperature

-= mass of the ice column
+= ice column mass

 = specific heat of ice is 2,108 joules/kg°C